AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Introduction

-In this paper, we compare the FC-DNN OFDM receiver \cite{8052521} and the ComNet OFDM receiver \cite{gao2018comnet} through OTA test since many details may be ignored in simulation.
-To address this problem, we develop an online learning architecture, called SwitchNet receiver, which can be trained with offline data as well as real-time online data, to catch some channel features ignored during offline training.
-Moreover, we set up a real-time video tranmission system based on the two AI receivers for OTA test by utilizing a 5G rapid prototyping (RaPro) system in \cite{yang2017rapro, Gao2018Implementation}.
-The OTA test in diverse environments demonstrates that the AI-aided OFDM receivers are feasible and extendable in practical application, which verifies their potential values for future use.
+In this work, we compare the FC-DNN OFDM receiver \cite{8052521} and the ComNet OFDM receiver \cite{gao2018comnet} through an OTA test because many details may be ignored in simulation.
+We set up a real-time video transmission system based on the two AI receivers for the OTA test by using the 5G rapid prototyping (RaPro) system in \cite{yang2017rapro, Gao2018Implementation}.
+The OTA test in diverse environments demonstrates that the AI-aided OFDM receivers are feasible and extendable in practical applications.
+However, we find a performance gap between the simulation and the OTA test.
+We develop an online learning architecture, which is called SwitchNet receiver and can be trained with offline and real-time online data, to capture channel features ignored during offline training for addressing the abovementioned problem.
+Compared with current AI-aided OFDM receivers, the proposed SwitchNet has a novel architecture that can be trained online and can still recover the transmitted symbols even when the training channel data set and the practical channel conditions mismatch.
+In addition, the number of online trainable parameters is small, which can reduce the online training data and cost.
+Furthermore, the proposed SwitchNet is implemented and evaluated OTA, which proves the feasibility and the real-time transmission ability of the online training method in communication.
+The contributions of this study are summarized as follows:

+1) We comprehensively compare the performance of the current AI-based receivers, including the FC-DNN, ComNet, and the conventional LMMSE receiver.
+We reveal the sensitivity of the AI-based receivers to the mismatch of channels between offline training and online deployment stages; this condition indicates the necessity of online training schemes.

+2) We propose a novel online training method, which is called SwitchNet.
+This method investigates multiple channel models during offline training and leaves only a few trainable parameters to be tuned by online training.
+The network can be applied to a wide range of environments even without re-training.
+Furthermore, the network can converge very fast to adapt to real environments and avoid overfitting by online training.

+3) We demonstrate the feasibility of online training SwitchNet in different scenarios through a real-time video transmission rapid prototyping (RaPro) system as the OTA test platform to deploy AI OFDM receivers.
+To the best of our knowledge, it is one of the few online training AI-aided OFDM communication systems.